Research

 Finding Community at Simmons as a Transfer Commuter Student

 While at Simmons, Exercise Science major and Health Care Management minor Kiani Jacobs ’23 received the 2023 Senior Scholar Award and interned at the Harvard Medical Ginty Lab on Neurological Research.
-Starting a PhD in Exercise Science this fall, she...
+She reflects on the value of time spent in the lab, planning events with student groups, and finding her place — as a transfer student and a commuter — at Simmons.

 Stephanie Wladkowski ’14PhD